judithcurtit/About-Me-Project/README.md

 Create an account on GitHub, create a repository for the About Me project.
 Start the README page with instructions to follow.
 Download Visual Studio Code.
-Create the different files and pages (HTML, CSS, JS) Read all the tutorials to understand the different langagues Get familiar with the Command Line
+Create the different files and pages (HTML, CSS, ,BS, JS) Read all the tutorials to understand the different langagues Get familiar with the Command Line